People are Gaining Weight at an Alarming Rate

 The more weight you have on your body, the more thyroid hormone you need (generally).

-And because many thyroid patients are not able to get into their doctor for adjustments to their medication, this will probably lead to further weight gain as they are slow to get the medication changes that they need.
+And because many thyroid patients are not able to get to their doctor for adjustments to their medication, this will probably lead to further weight gain as they are slow to get the medication changes that they need.

 Weight gain, in the long-term, is associated with higher rates of depression, a higher risk of developing infections (including COVID), and other complications.